 The financial information Ofsted can request ranges from professionally produced business plans to a collection of accounts (including profit and loss accounts), records and financial forecasts (regulation 47(3) of the Children’s homes (England) regulations 2015).

 13.8 Examining records, policies and procedures

-The home’s statement of purpose and children’s guide should be available on its website and form part of the pre-inspection data.
-We should also hold copies in our database because homes are required to submit these documents to Ofsted whenever they are changed.
+The home’s statement of purpose should be available on its website and form part of the pre-inspection data.
+We should also hold a copy in our database because homes are required to submit this document to Ofsted whenever they are changed.

 Inspectors do not routinely examine all policies and procedures.
 Documents are examined where it is a line of enquiry for that individual inspection.

 Inspectors focus on the impact of documents such as risk assessments and how they work in practice, rather than the format.
 What matters is that they are fit for purpose, and provide enough information to all relevant people so that they can care for the children safely and appropriately.
 Where paper or electronic personnel records are maintained at the home, the inspector may ask to see those records, if they are included within the lines of enquiry for the inspection.
 Homes can maintain electronic records if:

 - are appropriately accessible to children if they want to access their records